-- Mount the front of the seat on the collar bushing of the fuel tank, lower the seat at the rear, and push the seat forward. - Make sure that the seat is correctly locked in. - Mount and tighten screw 1.
+- Mount the front of the seat on the collar bushing of the fuel tank, lower the seat at the rear, and push the seat forward. - Make sure that the seat is locked in correctly. - Mount and tighten screw with the bushing.
+Guideline